 I left BuyBuyBaby and started working at RealBirth in NYC.
 For nearly a year I worked alongside some of the top doulas and lactation consultants in NYC, giving me MUCH more insight into the childbirth/parenting process.

 Ive recently appeared on The Today Show, Martha Stewart‘s annual “Baby Shower” episode, and in 2010 I had the honor of being chosen as the “Best of New York” in New York Magazine’s annual “Best Of” issue as the “Best Baby Gear Guru.”
-I am a Certified Child Passenger Safety Technician and teach baby wearing classes around NYC.
+I am a Certified Child Passenger Safety Technician and the host of “Jamie Grayson’s Baby Gear Guide” which launches this Summer on the ULive Network.
 I am currently the “Gear Guy” for StrollerTraffic.com, a position I’ve held since its launch.
-I’ve been featured in the New York Times, American Baby, Time Out NY, Time Out Kids, The LA Times, The Seattle Times, Babble, Cool Mom Picks, NY Daily News, OH baby Magazine, Royalty Bebe Magazine, and many other online media outlets.
+I’ve been featured in the New York Times, Fit Pregnancy, American Baby, Time Out NY, Time Out Kids, The LA Times, The Seattle Times, Babble, Cool Mom Picks, NY Daily News, OH baby Magazine, and many other online media outlets.
 In my “retail days” I was even featured in the Wall Street Journal.
 I had a brief stint on the WE Television series “Platinum Babies,” and also appear on various news channels discussing—what else?—baby gear.
-I also travel around the country, speaking at expectant parent events such as Drool Baby Expo, Bump Club Chicago, Brooklyn Baby Expo, Big City Moms and the Baby Bites MommyBites Summit.
+I also travel around the country, speaking at expectant parent events such as Drool Baby Expo, Bump Club Chicago, Mommy-Con, Brooklyn Baby Expo, Big City Moms, and the Baby Bites MommyBites Summit.